 - Seizures or intellectual disability.
 This is more likely in people who have severe forms of CP.

 Babies with severe CP often have problems with their posture.
 Their bodies may be either very floppy or very stiff.
-Birth defects sometimes also occur.
-Examples include a spine that doesn't have the normal shape, a small jawbone, or a small head.
-These babies may also have a weak or shrill cry.

 As your child gets older, new symptoms may appear, or symptoms may change or get worse.

 People with CP have a wide range of abilities.
 The way your child is affected depends on the type of CP they have and how severe it is.

 The brain injury that causes CP doesn't get worse over time.
 But problems related to CP may appear, change, or increase as your child grows.
 These may include:

 - Smaller muscles in the arms and legs affected by CP.

 - Problems with sensations.
 Some people with CP feel pain even when touched lightly.
 Even everyday activities, such as brushing teeth, may hurt.